BevAlc Insights’ 2022 White Wine Category Forecast

 Active Lifestyles and Discovery to Drive Future Sales

 In order to maximize sales, retailers should consider having a healthy stock of white wines chilled for consumers to purchase both in-store and online.
-“Cold wine is an excellent opportunity to get consumers to try new varietals,” says Rossman.
+“Cold wine is an excellent opportunity to get consumers to try new varieties,” says Rossman.
 Chilled products are especially important for smaller packaging formats, like cans.
 Additionally, price points tend to be higher for chilled wines, according to a Numerator survey conducted in 2020.